wordslab-org/wordslab-website/docs/index.md

         - Windows 10 version 1903+ x64
         - 10 GB of free disk space
-        - Admin privileges are only needed to:
-           * enable Windows Subsystem for Linux
+        - Admin privileges are only needed to enable Windows Subsystem for Linux

     === "Linux"